Sledge Island

-Sledge Island, or Ayak Island, is a small island in the Bering Sea.
+Sledge Island, or Ayak Island, (Inupiaq: Ayaaq; Yup'ik: Asaaq) is a small volcanic island in the Bering Sea.
 It is located 5.3 mi from the southwestern shore of the Seward Peninsula, off the shores of Alaska.

 Geography

 Sledge Island is of volcanic origin and is only 1.6 mi across.
 The average elevation is 410 ft.
 Administratively this island belongs to the Nome Census Area, Alaska.

 The island is 2.80 km long and 1.48 km wide.

 The island is part of the Bering Sea unit of the Alaska Maritime National Wildlife Refuge.

 History

 This island was named on August 5, 1778, by Captain James Cook, who commented: "We found, a little way from the shore where we landed, a sledge, which occasioned this name being given to the island."
-Martin Sauer, the secretary of the 1791 Russian expedition who sailed under orders from Catherine II of Russia, claimed in 1802 that the Inuit name of this island is "Ayak."
+Martin Sauer, the secretary of the 1791 Russian expedition who sailed under orders from Catherine II of Russia, claimed in 1802 that the Inuit name of this island was "Ayak."

 Captain Frederick Beechey observed: "It is singular that this island, which was named Sledge Island by Captain Cook, from the circumstances of one of these implements being found upon it, should be called by a word signifying the same thing in Esquimaux language."

 The island was featured in seasons 8 and 11 of Bering Sea Gold, as a site to prospect and mine for seafloor placer gold.